-- Sea Wall Removal - Sections of the wall will be removed for improved visibility of the Intracoastal Waterway, City Marina, and Peanut Island. - Event Center Rooftop Shading As a response to numerous requests by customers to expand the shading on the rooftop, a shading system will be installed. - Rooftop Flooring Installation - Installation of the pedestal flooring system to the east of the rooftop patio. - Mural for Wall & Water Tank A large art and painting project will be completed on the wall surrounding the water tank and the tank itself.
+- Sea Wall Removal Sections of the wall will be removed for improved visibility of the Intracoastal Waterway, City Marina, and Peanut Island. - Event Center Rooftop Shading As a response to numerous requests by customers to expand the shading on the rooftop, a shading system will be installed. - Rooftop Flooring Installation Installation of the pedestal flooring system to the east of the rooftop patio. - Marina Village Branding: Mural for Wall & Water Tank A large art and painting project will be completed on the wall surrounding the water tank and the tank itself, and marketing and signage within the Marina Village Properties.